gboddin/edge-repo/README.md

 ### Why

-Because no repo is currently building publicly on travis-ci for 4 major linux distribution.
+Because no repo is currently building publicly on travis-ci for EL distributions.

 #### Redhat/Centos/SL/Oracle Linux 6 :